 Content marketing in Semrush and SpyFu

-In addition to providing SEO and PPC research features, Semrush also provides content marketing tools.
+In addition to providing SEO and PPC research features, both Semrush and SpyFu now offer tools to help with content creation and optimization — but to very different degrees.

-Semrush also provides an ‘SE Writing Assistant’ feature; this works in a similar way to the increasingly popular ChatGPT tool, writing short sections of texts based on prompts you give it.
+Semrush also provides an ‘SEO Writing Assistant’ feature, which provides short sections of texts based on prompts you give it.
 In my tests I found this worked pretty well, especially when I was prompting it to create factual content.

 Helpfully, you can use this tool outside of Semrush: plugins for Google Docs, MS Word and WordPress are available for it.

 Ultimately Semrush’s content marketing tools are very helpful in quite a few contexts.
-However, you do have to be on a more expensive plan — Semrush’s $249.95 ‘Guru’ plan or higher — to gain access to them.
+However, you do have to be on a more expensive plan to gain access to them.

 Based on this information, you can adjust your content to make it more comprehensive and (theoretically at least) outrank your rivals.